if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Interact Haptics script is attached on the same GameObject as an Interactable Object script and provides controller haptics on touch, grab and use of the object.
+Provides controller haptics upon interaction with the specified Interactable Object.

+**Required Components:**
+ * `VRTK_InteractableObject` - The Interactable Object component to detect interactions on.
+This must be applied on the same GameObject as this script if one is not provided via the `Object To Affect` parameter.

+**Script Usage:**
+ * Place the `VRTK_InteractHaptics` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and provide a valid `VRTK_InteractableObject` component to the `Object To Affect` parameter of this script.

 ### Inspector Parameters